bihor/camaliga/Documentation/Updating9/Index.rst

 		<f:then>{catMMchildVal.title}.</f:then><f:else>{catMMchildVal.title}, </f:else></f:if></f:for>

 Reason: catMMchildVal of catMMval.childs is now an array like in {content.categories}.
 You can use: uid, title and description.

+Deprecation: this feature will be removed in version 10.0.
+Please execute this script with camaliga version 9.